KudoAI/chatgpt.js/docs/USERGUIDE.md

 ### shareChat `async`

 Makes the selected chat available to others.
+Returns the URL of the chat as a string.

 **Parameters**: